OpenZeppelin/compound-monitoring/README.md

 This agent monitors the Compound Finance GovernorBravo contract for specific emitted events related to Proposals and Voting.
 All alert types and severities are set to Info.

+### cToken Transaction Monitor

+This agent monitors Compound Finance cToken contracts for common market events like Mint, Borrow, etc.  Monitored events are specified in the agent-config.json file, with associated Finding types and severities for each one.

 ### Large Borrows Governance Monitor

 This agent monitors all borrow events of COMP to see if the borrower address has accrued enough COMP